getvictor/website/content/posts/nil-slice-versus-empty-slice-in-go/index.md

 draft = false
 +++

-{{< youtube q0B4q_0u4XI >}}

-When starting to code in Go, I encountered the following situation.
-I needed to create an empty slice, so I did:
+When starting to code in Go, we encountered the following situation.
+We needed to create an empty slice, so we did:

 ```go
 slice := []string{}
 ```

 However, my IDE flagged it as a warning, and pointed me to [this Go style guide passage](https://go.dev/wiki/CodeReviewComments#declaring-empty-slices), which recommended using a nil slice instead:

 ```go
 var slice []string
 ```

-This recommendation didn't seem right to me.
+This recommendation didn't seem right.
 How can a nil variable be better?
-Won’t I run into issues like null pointer exceptions and other annoyances?
+Won’t we run into issues like null pointer exceptions and other annoyances?
 Well, as it turns out, that’s not how slices work in Go.
 When declaring a nil slice, it is not the dreaded null pointer.
 It is still a slice.
 This slice includes a slice header, but its value just happens to be nil.

 The main difference between a nil slice and an empty slice is the following.
 A nil slice compared to nil will return true.
 That’s pretty much it.

 ```go
 if slice == nil {